Elhanan Miller: Rabbinic career

 In 2016, Miller joined the first cohort of Beit Midrash Harel, an egalitarian Orthodox rabbinical program in Jerusalem, and was ordained as a rabbi in 2019.
 He served as rabbi of the Jewish community in Canberra, Australia, throughout 2020.
-Miller teaches Jewish Studies at the Pardes Institute of Jewish Studies at the Shalom Hartman Institute in Jerusalem.

 Miller explained his decision to switch from journalism to a career as a rabbi in an interview with the Jewish Telegraphic Agency in 2017: “I want to be a rabbi who brings peace to the world.”

 In 2017, while studying to be a rabbi, Miller launched "People of the Book", an educational initiative aimed at exposing Arab viewers online to Jewish faith and culture, using short videos distributed on social media.
 As part of the initiative, Miller interviewed dozens of Arabic-speaking Jews and held a series of in-depth conversations with a Muslim colleague, Celia Jawabreh.
-The project has 300,000 subscribers to its Facebook and YouTube channels, mostly in the Arab world.
+The project has 500,000 subscribers to its Facebook and YouTube channels, mostly in the Arab world.